Sibuchanda/crawler-engine/docs/url.md

 ### FetchData()

 FetchData() is a public function that takes the input URL, and download the HTML content from the URL and returns a [io.Reader](https://pkg.go.dev/io#Reader) Object of it.
+It throws an error if the respose status code is anything other than 200.

 - Parameters:
   - url: string (The URL Which content will be accessed)